prashanth-up/TwitterData/README.md

 2. Train a classifier to separate opinions that either support or are against this decision.
 ## Progress Tracking:
 TASKS:
-- Get real data from twitter relating to the topic given
-- Build a custom Scraper to scrape twitter
-- Clean the data
-- Organize the data
-- Build a bot to keep scraping new tweets
-- Get the data ready for ML
-- Train a classifier to separate opinions that either support or are against this decision.
-- Check the necessary parameters required as important factors
-- Run the Model a few times
-- Optimize it based on the results
-- Try different approaches in building the model
-- Compare the different results
-- Prepare the visualization for all these models
-- Collaborate with Team and discuss approaches
-- Locate entities/evidences to help explain the results.

-TODO:
 - [x] Get real data from twitter relating to the topic given
 - [x] Build a custom Scraper to scrape twitter
 - [x] Clean the data